 The word gold comes from the Latin aurum which comes from the Indo-European au-es, which means shine.
-He is the symbol of wealth and power.
+It is the symbol of wealth and power.
 In many civilizations, gold represents the Sun, which is seen as a deity.
-He has fueled beliefs and myths around him, so much are humans fascinated by them.
-It is still today the most valued precious metal in the world.
+It has fueled beliefs and myths around it, so much so that humans are fascinated by gold.
+It still remains today the most valued precious metal in the world.

 Gold is too malleable to be worked into jewellery in pure form, so it is mixed with other metals.
 It is classified into karats (one karat signifies that 1/24th of the alloy mass is gold) based on its level of purity.
 Classifications range from 9-karats (which at 37.5% gold is the lowest that may be marketed as gold jewellery according to French and EU regulations) to 24-karats, which is pure gold.
 In between are 10-karats (41.69% gold), 14-karats (58.3% gold), 18-karats (75% gold) - which is traditionally used to make jewellery because it has the ideal level of rigidity, resists oxidation and is hypoallergenic - and 22-karats, which has a particularly intense yellow color.
 WHITE bIRD designer Cathy Waterman is particularly fond of 22-karat gold, which is also very popular in India.
 Pure gold (24-karats) can also be used in jewellery, usually as small accents like those designer Karen Liberman adds to her ancient coins.